-- in an emergency take the action necessary to help the child, for example, call 999; - report your concern to the DSL as quickly as possible immediately when there is evidence of physical or sexual abuse and certainly by the end of the day; - do not start your own investigation; share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family; - complete a record of concern, using your school's designated safeguarding reporting system and seek support for yourself if you are distressed or need to debrief.
+- in an emergency take the action necessary to help the child, for example, call 999; - report your concern to the DSL as quickly as possible immediately when there is evidence of physical or sexual abuse and certainly by the end of the day; - do not start your own investigation; share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family; - complete a record of concern, using your School's designated safeguarding reporting system and - seek support for yourself if you are distressed or need to debrief.

-If a member of staff or volunteer is concerned about a pupil's welfare these circumstances, staff will try to give the pupil the opportunity to talk.
-The signs they have noticed may be due to a variety of factors, for example a parent has moved out, a pet has died, a grandparent is very ill or an accident has occurred.
+If a member of staff or volunteer is concerned about a pupil's welfare evidence.
+The pupil's behaviour may have changed, their artwork could be unusual or bizarre, they may write stories or poetry that reveal confusion or distress, or physical but inconclusive signs may have been noticed.
+In these circumstances, staff will try to give the pupil the opportunity to talk.
+The signs they have noticed may be due to a variety of factors, for example a parent has moved out, a pet has died, a grandparent is very ill, or an accident has occurred.
 Staff are encouraged and supported to ask pupils if they are OK, if there is anything the child would like to talk to them about and if they can help in any way.
-Staff are trained to do this by asking appropriate open questions which do not lead the child in any particular direction but invite the child to talk about anything if they wish to.
+Staff are trained to do this by asking appropriate open questions which do not lead the child in any particular direction, but invite the child to talk about anything if they wish to.